New Year Goal: Set Yourself Up for Financial Success

 5. Have a Savings Plan

 Saving may seem like an impossible task when you’re trying to pay down debt.
 However, if you pay yourself first by automatically depositing a certain amount into a savings account, you will be less tempted to spend it.
 Start out with a small amount or percentage of your paycheck, and then increase that contribution as your salary increases or as your debt decreases.
-These savings can especially come in handy for when an emergency arises.
-Your future self will thank you later.
+These savings can especially come in handy when an emergency arises.
+Learn more about starting an emergency fund here.